 The Bridge to Biostats committee was formed in June 2020 by biostatisticians in Memorial Sloan Kettering Cancer Center’s Epidemiology and Biostatistics Department in response to the #shutdownSTEM movement’s fundamental question, “How can you help to create a more just, equitable and inclusive STEM field?”

-The mission of Bridge to Biostats is to conduct biostatistics outreach activities among under-resourced and underrepresented high school students in New York City who have demonstrated interest and aptitude in math and science.
+The mission of Bridge to Biostats is to conduct biostatistics outreach activities among New York City high school students from underrepresented groups in Biomedical research who have demonstrated interest and aptitude in math and science.
 Our objectives are (i) to create awareness of and interest in the field of biostatistics, and (ii) to provide learning and mentoring opportunities on the pathway to further study of biostatistics.